 - PROGRAM SUPPORTED BY: Internal Staff

-- TRACS SOFTWARE DEPLOYMENT: Badger TraCS has been adopted by over 500 state, county, local, and tribal law enforcement agencies.
-There are over 10,000 law enforcement personnel using Badger TraCS in Wisconsin.
-Agencies have the option of using up to 20 different forms and are currently submitting 100% of all 2017 crashes electronically since 2017 and 98% of all traffic citations electronically through Badger TraCS.
-In Wisconsin, law enforcement agencies have the option of setting up Badger TraCS in a network, single computer, or web services environment with mobile computers connected in all environments.
+- TRACS SOFTWARE DEPLOYMENT: TraCS has been adopted by over 550 state, county, local, and tribal law enforcement agencies across Wisconsin.
+There are over 10,000 law enforcement personnel using TraCS in Wisconsin.
+Agencies have 20 different forms available in TraCS.
+Since 2017, 100% of all Crash forms submitted by law enforcement have been completed using TraCS.
+Since 2018, 100% of all Pursuit forms submitted by law enforcement have been completed using TraCS.
+Currently, 98% of all Wisconsin traffic citations are submitted electronically through TraCS.
+In Wisconsin, law enforcement agencies have the option of setting up TraCS in a network, single computer, or web services environment with mobile computers connected in all environments.

-Wisconsin currently has 20 forms in Badger TraCS including:
+Wisconsin currently has 20 forms in TraCS including:

 - Alcohol Incident